adarshmaske4224/a-demo-repo-for-teaching-Github/README.md

 # a-demo-repo-for-teaching-Github
-A semo repo for teaching GitHub title programs function
+A demo repo for teaching GitHub title programs function